d4nieru/Projet-Morpion/README.md

 # About

 This was a school project on a Tic Tac Toe.
 The initial functions were already written and we had to complete the program.
+(This was a group project !)

 # Required software